brunokoga/Montevideo/ultimateMagic_dir/spells/eagleAerie.md

 **Effect** summoned eagles

-**Duration** 1 hour/level
+**Duration** 1 hou_dir/level

 **Saving Throw** none; **Spell Resistance** no

 You summon a flight of giant eagles (one per three caster levels, maximum of six; _Bestiary_ 118) to ferry you and your allies across the skies.
-The eagles avoid combat if possible but defend themselves if attacked; if the eagles attack, the remaining duration of the spell changes from 1 hour per level to 1 round per level (so if the spell had 5 full hours left, the eagles remain in combat for 5 rounds before the spell ends).
+The eagles avoid combat if possible but defend themselves if attacked; if the eagles attack, the remaining duration of the spell changes from 1 hour per level to 1 round per level (so if the spell had 5 full hours left, the eagles remain in combat for 5 rounds before the spell ends.